 We want all Heathlands' school leavers to have the skills to be active and positive contributors in their communities.
 We want them to be independent and able to manage the pressures of a modern world.
-In the 2019 /20 year we continued to improve our provision to prepare children for adulthood in four key areas of; Employment, Independent Living, Community Inclusion and Health.
-Progress is monitored through COMPASS.
+In the 2021/22 year we continued to improve our provision to prepare children for adulthood in four key areas of; Employment, Independent Living, Community Inclusion and Health.
+Progress is monitored through COMPASS which shows we are achieving over 80% in all 8 Gatsby Benchmarks (with 5 at 100%).